 Have you tried boosting posts on Facebook and Instagram without much success?
 Don’t worry, you’re not alone.

-While the boost button is a nice feature for small business owners that don’t have a lot of time, it does take a little bit of effort to get the most value out of your boosts.
-Many small business owners just hit the boost button and then hit “Go” without putting any thought into what they are doing.
+The boost button is a nice feature for small business owners that don’t have a lot of time, but it does take a little bit of effort to get the most value out of your boosts.
+However, most small businesses don’t know that.
+What most people believe is that boosting posts means you get to just hit the boost button and then hit “Go” without putting any thought into what you’re are doing.
 It’s a recipe for wasted money and broken dreams.

 Just to quickly recap why you should care about how to boost a Facebook post.
 Here are our top benefits of boosting Facebook posts.